querqy/querqy-docs/docs/source/querqy/rewriters.rst

-The first rewriter, word_break (line #9), is just referenced by its name (we will see a 'word break rewriter' configuration later @TODO).
+The first rewriter, word_break (line #9), is just referenced by its name (we will see a 'word break rewriter' configuration later.
 The second rewriter is called in a JSON object.
 Its :code:`name` property references the rewriter definition by the rewriter name, 'common_rules' (#11).
 The :code:`params` object (#12) is passed to the rewriter.